2008 United States House of Representatives elections in Virginia: District 10

+Predictions

 District 11

-Democratic nominee Gerry Connolly, Chairman of the Fairfax County Board of Supervisors, won against Republican nominee Keith Fimian, a former CPA, and Independent Green candidate Joseph Oddo in this open seat race.
+Democratic nominee Gerry Connolly, Chairman of the Fairfax County Board of Supervisors, won against Republican nominee Keith Fimian, a former CPA, and Independent Green candidate Joseph Oddo in this open-seat race.
 Republican incumbent Thomas M. Davis announced his retirement on January 30, 2008.
 In 1994 Davis toppled one-term Democrat Leslie L. Byrne and rarely faced serious opposition in intervening years.
 However, his district, located in the wealthy Northern Virginia suburbs of Washington, DC, has become increasingly Democratic over the years and will definitely be a top Democratic target.
 George W. Bush barely won this district with 50% to 49% for John Kerry, which includes part of Fairfax and Prince William counties, in 2004.

 Fimian has personal wealth that he can draw upon.
 So far he has self-financed $325,000 of his campaign funds.